skillrepos/cc-adv/labs.md

 - Keep the whole report under 10 lines.
 Never modify files.
 ```

-**Action:** A new agent isn't picked up until Claude restarts — and the running session does **not** simply refuse.
-It reports that no `test-scout` type exists and then **quietly falls back to `general-purpose`**, which runs the suite anyway — a right-looking answer from the wrong agent, on your main model instead of Haiku, with the full test output pulled into your main context.
-Restart — `exit`, then `claude`.
+---
+<br><br>

+## 9: Restart and run the subagent.

+**Action:** Switch back to Claude and restart to ensure the new agent is picked up and then run it.

+Restart — `/exit`, then `claude`.
 Then type:
 ```
 Use the test-scout subagent to run the test suite and summarize the failures.
 ```

-The subagent runs in the background — in **manual** mode it asks before running `python3 app/test_app.py`; in **auto** mode it just runs.
-You get a compact report (10 passed / 4 failed with causes), run on Haiku, with the full test output kept out of your main context.
-Want proof it really used Haiku? `/usage` in step 10 bills `claude-haiku-4-5` on a line of its own.
+The subagent runs in the background and you get a compact report (10 passed / 4 failed with causes), run on Haiku, with the full test output kept out of your main context.

 > **`model:` values:** an alias (`haiku`, `sonnet`, `opus`, `fable`), a full model string (`claude-haiku-4-5`), or `inherit` (the default).
 Same field in command frontmatter; `--model` for headless/CI; `ClaudeAgentOptions(model="haiku")` in the SDK (Lab 4). **Cheap scouts, smart supervisor.**